 Recently, I found myself in court as a qualified expert witness in one such case.
-I was responsible for educating the judge about what is considered proper, reasonable, and even expected in Massage and Bodywork.
+During this court case, I had the responsibility of educating the judge about what is considered proper, reasonable, and even expected in Massage and Bodywork.

-While massage therapists are trained to look for nonverbal cues while working on our clients, this does not absolve the client from the responsibilities of communicating at any point during the massage how they would like the therapist to alter their pressure, area, or technique.
+Massage therapists continually look for nonverbal cues while working on clients.
+This does not absolve the client from the responsibilities of communicating at any point during the massage how they would like the therapist to alter their pressure, area, or technique.

 Since communication is a two-way street, I call upon both massage therapists and clients everywhere to ensure that they are adequately communicating during this important therapeutic experience.